pangeo-forge/pangeo-forge-azure-bakery/README.md

 ### Deploying AKS via Terraform

-To deploy the infrastructure, you can run:
+To deploy the Azure infrastructure required to host your Bakery, you can run:

 ```bash
 $ make apply # Deploys the Bakery AKS Cluster and storage
 ```

 ### Setting up the Prefect Agent

+To setup the Prefect Agent for your Bakery within your AKS cluster, you can run:

 ```bash
 $ make configure-kubectl # Uses the output from Terraform to configure kubectl to point to the newly deployed cluster